Jeep Wrangler

 Moreover, what happens if control arm bushings are bad?
 When bushings wear, they allow more movement.
 The driver may feel a shimmy from the front of the vehicle, or hear clunking or rattling noises on rough roads, when turning the wheel or in hard braking. … Worn control-arm bushings can allow the vehicle’s front end to slip out of alignment and cause premature tire wear.The fact is loose control arm or track bar bushings can contribute to death wobble.
 Bent, or loose bolts, wallowed out mounting holes, and bent control arms can also contribute to your Jeep catching the shakes.
 To prevent this, keep an eye on your control arms and track bar.

-See also: How to turn off parking brake on jeep wrangler?
+See also: How to check engine light in jeep wrangler?

 Contents